 FROM journey;

-In the above code, we are subtracting the two timestamps arrival and departure to get the difference.
+In the above code, we subtract the two timestamps, arrival and departure, to calculate the difference.

-The output of the above code is given below.
+The output of the code above is provided below.

 Read: PostgreSQL Date Difference